Explore the Top Hill Destinations of India – 2025 Travel Guide with Himalayan Hikers

 My Favorite Memory:

-We hiked up Mullayanagiri Peak one cloudy morning.
-Clouds danced at eye level, silence echoed, and someone said, “You don’t climb these hills to see them — you climb to feel them.”
+One morning we hiked to Mullayanagiri Peak.
+Clouds floated at eye level and the silence felt powerful.
+Someone said, “You don’t climb these hills to see them — you climb to feel them.”

 What You'll Feel: